-To learn more about your rights following a distracted driving car accident, please contact our experienced California personal injury lawyer today.
+To learn more about your rights following a distracted driving accident, please contact our experienced California personal injury lawyers today.

 Distracted Driving Car Accidents in California

-According to the California Office of Traffic Safety, distracted driving is alarmingly common, and the statistics prove this:
+According to the NHTSA and the California Office of Traffic Safety, distracted driving is alarmingly common.
+The statistics prove this:

-- In 2016, 54% of drivers in California said that they have been in an accident or nearly hit by a distracted driver.
+- Nearly 60% of drivers in California say that they have been in an accident or nearly hit by a distracted driver.

 - Engaging in a distracted driving practice such as texting, calling, putting on makeup, and others increase your chances of being in an accident three times

 - Based on the average time that your eyes are off of the road (5 seconds), when traveling at 55 mph, you will cover the length of an entire football field without your eyes on the road.

 Despite all of these disturbing facts, people across the state of California still engage in the act of distracted driving daily.